houskan/CILlitbang/README.md

 - submission.csv        - Submission file for Kaggle without post-processing
 - submission_post.csv   - Submission file for Kaggle with post-processing
 - tensorboard/fit/      - Tensorboard plot and intermediate image result data
-- <MODEL_NAME>.h5       - Trained model weights file in h5 format
+- <MODEL_NAME>.h5       - Trained model weights file in .h5 format
 ```
 The result binary masks in `discrete` and `discrete_post` can then be compared with the respective results within the `final_experiments` folder.
+Note that a markdown file within each experiment hints at which results and .csv file should be used, the one without or with post-processing.